julievano/dos_and_donts_beta/docs/_posts/history/2017-11-20-Website_beta_now_available.md

 - updates
 ---

-The Dos and Don'ts now have a web interface.
+The DOS AND DON'TS now have a web interface.
 This is a beta version which will undergo considerable review and revision prior to an offical launch.
 If you are reading this, you have exclusive access.
-Please let jvano @ ucar.edu know what you think.
+Please let <a href="mailto:jvano at ucar.edu">jvano @ucar.edu</a> know what you think.